SnowdenWintermute/speed-dungeon/packages/common/src/combatants/threat-manager/ffxi-threat-notes.md

 - It is possible to have the highest TE of any player, yet not be the mob's target.
 - The "Hate List" is not simply a list of players and their TE - it is separate from the TE counter.
 - A mob chooses targets based on who has the highest TE of the players on the hate list.

+Thoughts

+- The scaling for damage being based on the targets level makes sense philosophically because a high level monster would look at some damage and think "that isn't that much" damage, whereas a low level monster would be more concerned with lower damage numbers.
+- The scaling for damage could be to keep consistancy with the flat threat values of other actions which have no scaling applied.
+- The scaling is also probably linked to the fact that volatile enmity decay is constant and if high damage numbers at high level play were added flatly, the enmity decay would eventually be such a low percentage of the generated enmity that it would become meaningless.